TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

-Additionally, we report two ablations of \acronym where we do not use the topology of the graph and/or the only used subset is the set of all vertices.
+We compared \acronym as a weak-learner in GBT to the following popular GNNs and graph-kernels: Graph Convolution Network (GCN) \cite{gcn}, Graph Isomorphism Network (GIN) \cite{gin}, Graph Attention Network (GAT) \cite{gat} and its newer version GATv2~\cite{gatv2}, GraphSAGE \cite{graphsage}, Weisfeiler-Lehman Graph kernels (WL) \cite{wl} and a Random-Walk kernels (RW) \cite{rw}.
+We also compared to two methods combining GNNs and DTs: BGNN \cite{ivanov2021boost} and XGraphBoost \cite{xgraphboost}.
+Additionally, we report two ablations of \acronym where we do not use the topology of the graph and disable the subsets mechanism.
 This is done by limiting the propagation depth to $0$ and/or the distance of the ancestors from which to consider subsets from, to $0$.
-In \acronym~($a=0$) we always use the whole graph as the selected subset.
-In \acronym~($d=0,a=0$) we do not use the topology of the graph (i.e. we always use $A^0$) and we always use the whole graph as the selected subset.
+In \acronym~($a=0$) we always use the whole graph as the selected subset, which is equivalent to not using subsets.
+In \acronym~($d=0,a=0$) we do not use the topology of the graph (i.e. we always use $A^0$) and we always use the entire graph as the selected subset.
 Notice \acronym~($d=0,a=0$) is equivalent to standard trees that only act on the input features.
-Finally, in \acronym~($d=0,a=0$ + TopFeatures) we evaluated the \acronym equivalence to standard trees, with $8$ additional topology-based features that are extracted from the graph in advance.
-As common in the literature~\cite{lap_features_1, lap_features_2}, we used $3$ graph-level features: the dimension of the null space, the spectral gap (the smallest non-zero eigen-value), the second smallest eigenvalue (the algebraic connectivity).
-As vertex-level features, we added: the local clustering coefficient, the harmonic centrality, the rank according to the pagerank algorithm, and the hubs and authorities according to the HITS algorithm, to each vertex.